 I understand, you’re navigating uncharted territory.
-All you see are major disruptions: in your relationships with friends, family and extended family, your home life, maybe possibly your career.
+All you see are major disruptions: in your relationships with friends, family, and extended family, your home life, maybe possibly your career.
 You are experiencing new responsibilities and an uncertain future.
 How will you live without your partner?
-Will you ever meet someone new or will you be alone for the rest of your life?
-Venturing out into the unknown may even feel worse than the pain of the breakup itself and the unhappy relationship it created.
+Would you ever meet someone new or will you be alone for the rest of your life?
+Venturing out into the unknown may even feel worse than the pain of the breakup itself and the unhappy relationship it has created.

 As difficult or impossible as it seems, know that you can and will move on, that wounds will eventually heal.
 Allow yourself the time to let this happen.
 Don’t expect to wake up one day and find that you are over the relationship and wholly healed.
 Be patient.

 Don’t beat yourself up.
 You’re not weak because you’re in pain.
-You’re going through a natural process, the grieving of a loss: loss of companionship, financial, social and emotional support, hopes, dreams, and plans.
+You’re going through a natural process, the grieving of a loss: loss of companionship, financial, social, and emotional support, hopes, dreams, and plans.